Cassinia arcuata: Description

 Cassinia arcuata is a densely-branched, erect shrub or small tree that typically grows to a height of 1–2 m but sometimes to 4 m, with densely cottony-hairy branches and sometimes a curry-like aroma.
 The leaves are linear, 2.5–10 mm long and 0.5–1 mm wide with the edges rolled under.
 Up to two hundred heads are arranged in pyramid-shaped panicles 30–80 mm long with involucral bracts about 4 mm long in four whorls around each of two or three brownish florets.
 Flowering mostly occurs from January to May and the achenes are 0.8–1.0 mm long with a pappus of twenty-two to twenty-eight bristles 1.5–3 mm long.

+Sifton Bush has been implicated in poisoning of stock and causing dermatitis in sheep.
+Some Cassinia species are known to cause allergic skin and respiratory reactions.

 Taxonomy and naming

 Cassinia arcuata was first formally described in 1818 by Robert Brown in Transactions of the Linnean Society of London.

 Cassinia sifton Orchard has been confused with C. arcuata and the National Herbarium of New South Wales lists only C. sifton as occurring in New South Wales.
 Plants of the World Online list both species as occurring in New South Wales.

 Richard Hind Cambage used the name "Sifting Bush" for this species in 1902, comparing the fallen florets to "the 'siftings' which are blown away from grain by a winnowing machine".
 That name has since been corrupted to 'Sifton bush' in the mistaken belief that it referred to a person named Sifton.

-The National Herbarium of Victoria considers C. sifton to be "widespread and common" in Victoria and that records prior to 2017 refer to that species.
+The National Herbarium of NSW notes that:

+There has been a long history of confusion between the names Cassinia arcuata and C. sifton, sometimes identified also as C. theodorii.
+In the 20th century it was proclaimed a noxious weed under the name of Cassinia arcuata.
+C. sifton has red flowers and an elongate spike inflorescence; C. arcuata has white flowers and a pyramidal and dense inforescence.

 Distribution and habitat

+Despite the use of "Chinese bush" as a common name in some sources, Cassinia arcuata and C. sifton are both endemic to Australia and do not occur in China.

 According to the Australian Plant Census, C. arcuata occurs in Western Australia, South Australia, New South Wales, the Australian Capital Territory and Victoria.
 It grows in mallee and woodland, and invades disturbed areas.

+The National Herbarium of Victoria considers C. sifton to be "widespread and common" in Victoria and that records prior to 2017 refer to that species.
+The National Herbarium of NSW assigns all records of C. arcuata from NSW to C. sifton.